-These Rules of Procedure shall be reviewed in July of each year by a subcommittee appointed by the Chair with the general agreement of the Commission.
-The review subcommittee shall present their recommendation for amending or not amending these rules.
+These Rules of Procedure should be reviewed in July of each year by a subcommittee appointed by the Chairperson.
+The review subcommittee shall present their recommendations at a Planning Commission meeting.

-In addition, these Rules of Procedure may be amended at any meeting of the Planning Commission by a majority of the membership (four affirmative votes) of the Commission provided that notice of the proposed amendment is received by each Commissioner not less than five days prior to said meeting.
+In addition, these Rules of Procedure may be amended by a majority of the Regular Commissioners at a Planning Commission meeting, provided that notice of any proposed amendments are provided to each Commissioner not less than five days prior to said meeting.